Metro NY Minute – May 2014

 The UUA moves to its new headquarters at 24 Farnsworth Street in Boston on May 16.
 Offices will be closed on May 16 so that computers, servers, and other essential equipment can be moved.
 Staff will not have access to respond to phone and email messages throughout the weekend while those systems are transitioned.
 Staff will be ready to take phone calls and respond to email messages when the new office opens on May 19.
 The new mailing address is 24 Farnsworth St, Boston MA 12210-1409.
 PO box addresses remain the same.

 2015 Annual Program Fund (APF) and GIFT Program pledge forms will be arriving at congregations in the coming weeks.
 Please be sure to return them soon.
 Scanned and emailed pledge forms to firstname.lastname@example.org are accepted.
 Be sure to send final 2014 APF or GIFT payments by early June so that your congregation can be recognized properly at General Assembly.
 Use the envelope enclosed with each statement to send payments directly to the APF office, or mail to Annual Program Fund, PO Box 843153, Boston MA 02284-3153.

 The 2014 Faith Development Office monthly webinar series reaches out in May to religious professionals and congregational leaders looking to begin or revitalize religious education programming for adults with a one-hour webinar offered on May 27 at 1:00 pm and May 28 at 9:00 pm.
 Request webinar login and call-in information by emailing email@example.com and specify the day and time of the webinar you wish to join.

 Milestones and Transitions

-The Rev. Jude Geiger, Minister at the UU Fellowship of Huntington (NY), shares his thoughts in his latest piece in the Huffington Post titled “Blocking Votes, Selling Guns.”
+The Rev. Jude Geiger, Minister at the UU Fellowship of Huntington (NY) and District trustee, shares his thoughts in his latest piece in the Huffington Post titled “The Meaning of Good Friday.”
 Read the article.